frothers/Frothers-FC/content/posts/2025/2025-winter-game-20.md

 > 3-5

 The winds of fate were well and truly in Koffi's favour.
 A nothing ball over the top which was destined for a goal kick suddenly became a golden ticket as the ref decided that a coming together between Patrick and the attacker warranted a penalty.

+The grub is making a name for himself.

 Koffi managed to put the peno away to all but extinguish the Frother hopes.